[Updated September 2020]

 Pack your bags and be on your merry way to discover one of the best hiking trails South Africa has to offer.
 The Whale Trail is a must-do if you love hiking and appreciate the outdoors.
 The trail is suitable for medium-fitness hikers, you do not need any Mount Everest aspirations but they are most welcome.
-It is a five day, 56km slack-packing trail though the De Hoop Nature Reserve that introduces you to some of the most beautiful scenes along the Western Cape coastline.
+It is a five day, 56-kilometre slack-packing trail through the De Hoop Nature Reserve that introduces you to some of the most beautiful scenes along the Western Cape coastline.
 The reserve is part of the Cape floral region and is a World Heritage Site that hosts one of the largest marine protected areas in Africa.
 Famous for the large pods of whales that congregate during breeding season annually, the trail offers that and a whole lot more!

 Hiking alongside whales